2023 8 Hours of Bahrain

 The 2023 Bapco Energies 8 Hours of Bahrain was an endurance sportscar racing event held on 4 November 2023, as the seventh and final round of the 2023 FIA World Endurance Championship.
 It was the twelfth running of the event, and the fifth running in an extended 8 hours format.

+The event is notable as it featured the first class win for an all-female driving crew – the Iron Dames Porsche driven by Sarah Bovy, Rahel Frey and Michelle Gatting won the LMGTE Am category.

 Background

 On 26 October 2023, the FIA published the Balance of Performance (BoP) for the Hypercar and LMGTE AM classes.
 In Hypercar, the Cadillac and Porsche both lost 7 kilograms of weight.
 They also both lost 1 MJ of maximum stint energy.
 For all other cars in the class, the BoP remained the same as it was during the Fuji round.
 In LMGTE Am, the Aston Martin received a fuel tank increase of 2 litres and an 0.04 increase in engine power.
 The Corvette received a fuel tank decrease of 2 litres, and a decrease of 0.6 mm for the maximum size of the air restrictor.
 For the Porsche and Ferrari, the BoP remained the same as it was during the Fuji round.